caiks/TBOT02/README.md

 ```
 So *model* 44 is very similar to *model* 43, confirming that dynamic *modelling* is not much less efficient than static.

 We can test a small induce threshold of 100.
-Now the *likelihood* is 221,664 -
+Now the *likelihood* of this larger *model* has increased to 221,664 -
 ```
 /usr/bin/time -v ./main induce04 model045 data009 100 >model045.log 2>&1